offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 Identity and Access Management/Access Keys_TOPIC
 ```

 !!EC2 Instance Connect Endpoint!! is a VPC component that, once added to a subnet in a VPC, allows for secure shell connections to any private EC2 instance in that VPC (no public IP or open ports required).
-The endpoint uses the account's access keys as its authentication and authorization mechanism, meaning the EC2 instance doesn't need to be assigned a kaypair on creation.
+The endpoint uses the account's access keys as its authentication and authorization mechanism, meaning the EC2 instance doesn't need to be assigned a keypair on creation.
 However, port 22 (SSH port) still needs to be open on the EC2 instance's private IP.

 Once in place, connections can be made either through the ...